baseGriffith/food-cartel/README.md

 ## Usage

-Add your mongoDB URI to the config/default.json file Install the dependencies and devDependencies and start the server.
+Add your mongoDB URI to the config/default.json file.
+Install the dependencies and devDependencies and start the server.

 ```
 # Install dependencies